 - child neglect or

-However, either the appointment of a parent as a joint managing conservator, a sole managing conservator or a possessory conservator does not mean that parent will not have any possession period or access.
+However, either the appointment of a parent as a joint managing conservator, a sole managing conservator or a possessory conservator does not mean that parents will not have any possession period or access.

-Possession and Access refers to who will have the physical custody of the child, and when visits will occur.
-The possession plan is usually decided by way of the right to designate the primary residence of the child or children.
+Possession and Access refer to who will have the child's physical custody and when visits will occur.
+The possession plan is usually decided by way of the right to designate the child's primary residence or children.
 This right is given to either one of the joint managing conservators or the sole managing conservator.

-Texas has two statutory possession and access schedules: standard and extended standard.
+Texas has two statutory possession and access schedules: standard and extended standards.
 These schedules dictate the time each parent spends with the child.
-However, the parties can agree on different possession and access schedules based on their needs or the court can order a different possession and access schedule based on the best interest of the child.
+However, the parties can agree on different possession and access schedules based on their needs, or the court can order a different possession and access schedule based on the child's best interest.

-Texas law expresses a preference for parents to share as equally as practically possible in the custody of a child in a divorce case.
-In Texas, the courts favor granting both parents access to the child absent parental misconduct, such as neglect, domestic violence or abuse.
+Texas law expresses a preference for parents to share as equally as practically possible in a child's custody in a divorce case.
+In Texas, the courts favor granting both parents access to the child absent parental misconduct, such as neglect, domestic violence, or abuse.

 - Child Custody Basics in Texas